ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: ABCpy

-The above inference scheme gives us samples from the posterior distribution of the parameters \verb|mu| and \verb|sigma|, implicitly quantifying the uncertainty of the inferred parameter, which are stored in the \verb|journal| object.
-In particular the posterior mean of $(\mu, \sigma)$ is obtained as \lstinputlisting[name=gaussian, linerange={107-107}]{gaussian_model.py} and the posterior covariance matrix of $(\mu, \sigma)$ as \lstinputlisting[name=gaussian, linerange={108-108}]{gaussian_model.py} Note that the model and the observations are given as a list.
-This is due to the fact that in ABCpy, it is possible to have hierarchical models and to build relationships between co-occurring groups of datasets.
+We can now sample from the posterior distribution of the parameters given the observed dataset \code{observation}: \begin{CodeChunk} \begin{CodeInput} >>> journal = sampler.sample([observation], steps, eps_arr, n_samples, ... n_samples_per_param, eps_percentile, full_output = full_output) \end{CodeInput} \end{CodeChunk} The above inference scheme gives us samples from the posterior distribution of the parameters \code{theta_1} and \code{theta_2}, implicitly quantifying the uncertainty of the inferred parameter, which are stored in the \code{journal} object.
+In particular the posterior mean and covariance matrix of $(\theta_1, \theta_2)$ are obtained as: \begin{CodeChunk} \begin{CodeInput} >>> print(journal.posterior_mean()) >>> print(journal.posterior_cov()) \end{CodeInput} \end{CodeChunk} A plot for the bivariate and univariate marginals posterior distributions can be obtained and saved to the disk with: \begin{CodeChunk} \begin{CodeInput} >>> journal.plot_posterior_distr(path_to_save = ... "../Figures/lorenz_hakkarainen_pmcabc.pdf") \end{CodeInput} \end{CodeChunk} Note that the model and the observations are given as a list.
+This is due to the fact that in \pkg{ABCpy}, it is possible to have hierarchical models and to build relationships between co-occurring groups of datasets, as detailed in Section.~\ref{sec:hier_mod}.